linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 04.03.2023 (announcement Profilio)
+- Update on Profilio.cf: We're working hard to make the platform compatible with the latest PHP version to ensure top-notch performance and security.
+We appreciate your patience as we put in the time and effort to deliver the best possible experience for our users. #Profilio #PHP #Compatibilityv

+### 04.03.2023 (announcement Profilio)
+- Exciting news!
+We're currently working on Profilio.cf - a cutting-edge platform to showcase your professional portfolio and stand out in the digital world.
+Stay tuned for more updates! #Profilio #Portfolio #DigitalTransformation

 ### 03.03.2023 (announcement Poddy)
 We're back, baby!
 Poddy is officially back online and better than ever before. 🙌🎙️💥 Thanks for your patience during the recent downtime, and we can't wait for you to enjoy all the amazing content our platform has to offer. #podcastlove #listennow #onlinestreaming